LIFE STORY

 If they wanted to know something about Chinese honesty, all they had to do was look at the bicycles parked outside their hotel.

 Every bicycle would have been carefully locked its owner.
-But the Mao enthusiasts seemed to lack the eyes to see such things.
+But the Mao enthusiasts seemed unable to see such details.

 In several weeks traveling China in 1973 I did not see a single construction crane.
 The economy had ground to a halt.
 And I wrote that.